caseyxbones/week-6/assignment/README.md

 ## Introduction

 For your [midterm project](https://github.com/CPLN690-MUSA610/midterm), you will create a story map application.
-The midterm is due on May 6.
+The midterm is due on March 6.
 The assignment for Week 6 will have you gather data and think about functions in preparation for the midterm.
 You are also welcome to get started on writing the midterm if you want to get ahead.